-- HBR inclusion criteria (any one of the below HBR criteria):

-- Age \geq 75 years

-- History of major bleeding

-- History of stroke

-- Receiving or scheduled to receive chronic anticoagulation therapy

-- Renal insufficiency (creatinine > 2 mg/dl)

-- Anemia (Hb < 11 g/dl or transfusion)

-- Thrombocytopenia (platelet count $< 100.000/\text{mm}^3$)

-- Exclusion criteria for non-complex:

-- STEMI

-- LVEF $< 30\%$
+- HBR inclusion criteria (any one of the below HBR criteria): - Age \geq 75 years - History of major bleeding - History of stroke - Receiving or scheduled to receive chronic anticoagulation therapy - Renal insufficiency (creatinine $> 2\text{mg/dl}$) - Anemia (Hb $< 11\text{g/dl}$ or transfusion) - Thrombocytopenia (platelet count $< 100,000/\text{mm}^3$) - Exclusion criteria for non-complex: - STEMI - LVEF $< 30\%$ - Patients with more than 3 lesions treated during index procedure - Patients with more than 2 vessels treated during index procedure

-- Patients with more than 3 lesions treated during index procedure - Patients with more than 2 vessels treated during index procedure - At least one lesion with RVD < 2.25 mm or > 4.25 mm (visual estimation) - At least one lesion located in left main - At least one lesion located in graft - At least one CTO lesion - At least one in-stent restenosis lesion - At least one target lesion with length > 32 mm by visual estimation.
+- At least one lesion with RVD < 2.25 mm or > 4.25 mm (visual estimation)

+- At least one lesion located in left main

+- At least one lesion located in graft

+- At least one in-stent restenosis lesion

+- At least one lesion containing thrombus

+- At least one target lesion having TIMI flow 0

+- At least one target lesion with length > 32 mm by visual estimation.

-The above selection criteria for the XIENCE V USA historical control aligns with the key inclusion/exclusion criteria of the XIENCE 28 USA Study.
+The above selection criteria for the XIENCE V USA historical control aligns with the key inclusion/exclusion criteria of the XIENCE 90 Study.

-For primary analysis, the XIENCE V USA non-complex HBR control subjects must be also 1-month clear, following the same logic as defined for the primary analysis population (refer to Section 1.4).
+For primary analysis, the XIENCE V USA non-complex HBR control subjects must be also 3-month clear, following the same logic as defined for the primary analysis population (refer to Section 1.4).